Uniform description of the rigged configuration bijection: Introduction

-We show, type-by-type, that these descriptions of $\delta$ are equivalent to those described in~\cite{KSS02, Mahathir, OSS03, S05, Scrimshaw15}.
-As a secondary result, we provide further evidence of the conjecture that KR crystals $B^{r,s}$ in the exceptional types correspond crystal bases of KR modules and of the $X = M$ conjecture by describing the fermionic formula agrees with the conjectured decompositions of~\cite{HKOTY99, HKOTT02}.
-We also describe the so-called Kirillov--Reshetikhin (KR) tableaux for $B^{r,1}$ in types $E_{6,7,8}^{(1)}$, $E_6^{(2)}$, $F_4^{(1)}$, and $G_2^{(1)}$.
+We show that these descriptions of $\delta$ are equivalent to those described in~\cite{Mahathir,KSS02,OSS03,S05,Scrimshaw15} (in particular, proving the conjectural description of $\Phi$ in~\cite{Mahathir}) (Section~\ref{sec:equivalence}).
+As a secondary result, we provide further evidence of the conjecture that KR crystals $B^{r,s}$ in the exceptional types correspond to crystal bases of KR modules and of the $X = M$ conjecture by showing the fermionic formula agrees with the conjectured decompositions of~\cite{HKOTY99,HKOTT02}.
+We also describe the so-called Kirillov--Reshetikhin (KR) tableaux for $B^{r,1}$ in types $E_{6,7,8}^{(1)}$, $E_6^{(2)}$, $F_4^{(1)}$, and $G_2^{(1)}$ (Section~\ref{sec:filling_map}).
 For certain $r$, we describe the KR tableaux for $B^{r,s}$ and show that $\Phi$ gives a bijection for the single tensor factor.

-We are further able to extend our bijection for $\bigotimes_{i=1}^N B^{r_i,s_i}$ when $\clfw_{r_i}$ is a minuscule weight by using the tableaux description given in~\cite{JS10}.
+We are further able to extend our bijection for $\bigotimes_{i=1}^N B^{r_i,s_i}$ when $\clfw_{r_i}$ is a minuscule weight by using the tableaux description given in~\cite{JS10} (Theorem~\ref{thm:general_minuscule_bijection}).
 Specifically, the tableaux can be thought of as single rows that are weakly increasing with entries in $B(\clfw_{r_i})$, which is naturally considered as a poset.
 Moreover, the proofs that we give are also uniform.
 This is the generalization of the results of~\cite{SS2006}.

-Our results is evidence that there should be a natural bijection between rigged configurations and the aforementioned models for KR crystals.
-Additionally, it also suggests that there should be a uniform description of the $U_q'(\g)$-crystal structure on rigged configurations by considering the Demazure subcrystal of $B(\ell \Lambda_0)$ following~\cite{FSS07, ST12}.
+Our results are evidence that there should be a natural bijection between rigged configurations and the aforementioned models for KR crystals.
+Additionally, it also suggests that there should be a uniform description of the $U_q'(\g)$-crystal structure on rigged configurations by considering the Demazure subcrystal of $B(\ell \Lambda_0)$ following~\cite{FSS07,ST12}.
 Furthermore, our results and our proof techniques are further evidence that the map $\eta$ that replaces riggings with coriggings in our setting of rigged configurations, which is key in the proof that $\Phi$ preserves statistics, is connected with the $\ast$-involution on $B(\infty)$.
-Our results also give a uniform description of the combinatorial $R$-matrix, which a uniform description was given on the alcove path model in~\cite{LL16}, but our proof is type-specific.
+Our results also give a uniform description of the combinatorial $R$-matrix in the cases we consider (extend Remark~\ref{rem:universal_R_construction} to all of our results), for which a uniform description was given on the alcove path model in~\cite{LL16}, but our proof is type-specific.